Esoteric science meaning is different for everyone.

 The occult properties of alchemy formed the basis of medical history, in which outstanding esoteric personalities such as Hohenheim (better known as Paracelsus) and the ancient Greek philosopher Aristotle appeared.
 In the late years of this century, an initiative dedicated to magic was founded in England, based on his understanding of Kabbalah, Golden Dawn.

 Kaballah and Esoteric Science

-The Christian Kabbalah has expanded in recent years, using antiquity’s philosophical and scientific traditions to explore the essence of reality and its relationship to human existence.
-Faivre took over the chair of philosophy at the Sorbonne in 1979, which has since been renamed the “Secret chair” of the Sorbonne.
+Christian Kabbalah has expanded in recent years, using antiquity’s philosophical and scientific traditions to explore the essence of reality and its relationship to human existence.
+Faivre took over as the chair of philosophy at the Sorbonne in 1979, which has since been renamed the “Secret chair” of the Sorbonne.

-Of course, the special thing is Victorian esoteric science, but you can send Rebekah Higgit’s contribution straight over the shoulders of the Giants.
+Of course, the special thing is a Victorian esoteric science, but you can send Rebekah Higgit’s contribution straight over the shoulders of the Giants.

 The alchemical corpus transmitted in Jaber’s name is depicted as written in the name of Ja’far al-Sadeq, who initiated his disciples into his secret alchemy.
 Read more and read some of her articles related to the atomic bomb and her article on the origins of the atomic bomb.

 Academics use the term Western esotericism, also known as esotericism, esoterism, and occasionally the Western mystery tradition.
 To characterize a broad group of loosely related beliefs and activities that arose within Western society.